- Self-Directed Accounts

 For those covered by a retirement plan at work, the MAGI limits for Roth IRA eligibility are significantly higher than the MAGI limits that phase-out the ability to deduct Traditional IRA contributions.

-Establishing a Roth IRA and making 2019 contributions before the April 15 deadline retroactively sets the start date for the 5-year seasoning period to January 1, 2019.
+Establishing a Roth IRA and making 2022 contributions before the April 18, 2023 deadline retroactively sets the start date for the five-year seasoning period to January 1, 2022.

-If you wait until the 2020 tax year to open your account and make your first contribution, the 5-year seasoning period starts a full year later on January 1, 2020.
+If you wait until the 2023 tax year to open your account and make your first contribution, the five-year seasoning period starts a full year later on January 1, 2023.

-The 5-year seasoning period for Roth IRAs is important for two reasons:
+The five-year seasoning period for Roth IRAs is important for two reasons:

 Finally, it might be a good time to consider a Roth IRA if you dropped to a lower tax bracket.
 Or, if you currently fall under the MAGI limits to be eligible to contribute to a Roth IRA, you may consider starting a Roth IRA while you still qualify.